hainkorer/CasperLabs-Curve-DAO/README.md

 This method **returns** `U256`.

-### Deploying Liquid Locker contract manually
+### Deploying Gauge Controller contract manually

-If you need to deploy the `Liquid Locker` contract manually you need to pass some parameters.
+If you need to deploy the `Gauge Controller` contract manually you need to pass some parameters.
 Following is the command to deploy the `Liquidity Locker contract`.

 ```bash
 sudo casper-client put-deploy \